golemfactory/yagna-docs/requestor-tutorials/flash-tutorial-of-requestor-development/README.md

 ### Get some test GLM tokens

-In order to be able to request tasks on Golem, you'll need some GLM tokens (called tGLM on the rinkeby testnet) to pay the providers with.
-Even on the testnet, those tokens are still required but of course, you can easily get them issued to you using our tGLM faucet.
+In order to be able to request tasks on Golem, you'll need some GLM tokens to pay the providers with.
+While they don't have real value on the testnet, the tokens are still required.
+You can easily get them issued to you using our testnet GLM faucet.

 That's done using: